AtlasOfLivingAustralia/galah-R/.github/ISSUE_TEMPLATE/cran-release.md

 ---

 ## Documentation
-- [ ] Vignettes have been updated by running `vignettes/precompile.R`
+- [ ] Vignettes have been updated by opening the `vignettes/precompile.R` file and running the script
 - [ ] Documentation has been built with `roxygen::roxygenise()`
+- [ ] `_pkgdown.yml` has been updated with any new/updated changes
 - [ ] `pkgdown` site has been built locally with `pkgdown::build_site()` and all the pages are rendering as expected
 - [ ] NEWS.md has been updated with all the changes since the last release, including links to issue numbers
 - [ ] Version number has been increased in the `DESCRIPTION` in [semantic versioning style](https://semver.org/)

 ## Testing
+- [ ] Delete all files from the `tests/fixtures/` folder
 - [ ] All automated tests are passing locally with `devtools::test()` (including slow skipped tests)
 - [ ] All functional tests documented [here](https://confluence.csiro.au/display/ALASD/galah+and+ALA4R+functional+tests) have been performed, ideally by someone other than the developer
-- [ ] Code has been merged into the `master` branch and pushed to Git
+- [ ] Code has been merged into the `master` branch and pushed to Git (including re-generated fixtures)
 - [ ] Tests are passing on the `master` branch on [travis](https://travis-ci.com/github/AtlasOfLivingAustralia/galah)

 ## External checks